tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 Now depending on how your managing your database, you either import the CSV file through pgAdmin or through the command line.
 I chose the the command line, because of its speed and convenience.

 ```sql
 copy buildings FROM '/Users/Tarellel/Desktop/SJC_GIS/Exported/Buildings.csv' DELIMITER ',' CSV HEADER;
 ```

-Now compared to loading data in IDE's and/or Excel, Postgres is extremely fast at accessing, modifying, and deleting rows, columns, and fields.
+Compared to loading data in IDE's and/or Excel, Postgres is extremely fast at accessing, modifying, and deleting rows, columns, and fields.
-Depending on what data you plan on mapping may be set.
-I'm going to be mapping out all building ages in the county, so lets add the `built_in` column to the table, for the year in which the stucture was built.
+Depending on what data you plan on mapping you may not need to make any additional changes.
+I'm going to be mapping out all building ages in the county, so I needed to add the `built_in` column to the table, for the year in which the structure was built.

 ```sql
 ALTER TABLE buildings ADD built_in integer;
 ```

-If you're like my, you instantly started doing queries to verify the integrity of the information imported.
+If you're like me, you probably already started doing queries to verify the integrity of the information imported.
 Something you may notice is that the structures geometry field no longer looks like `"POLYGON ((-108.195455993822 36.979941009114,-108.195717330387 36.987213809214,-108.19557299488 36.987214765187))"`.
 That is because PostGIS stores the locations as a binary specification, but when queried the information is viewed as a hex-encoded string.
-This makes it easier for storing and manipulation into various data projection formats.
+This makes it easier for PostGIS to store and project the data as various data projection formats.

 ```sql
 SELECT geom FROM buildings LIMIT 1;